huttoncp/blog/content/home/experience.md

   * Uncovered novel therapeutic targets for post-concussion treatment via differential expression analysis of proteomics data.
   * Leveraged multiple correspondence analysis and clustering to identify disease comorbidity patterns using questionnaire data from over 50,000 participants in the Canadian Longitudinal Study on Aging (CLSA; https://www.clsa-elcv.ca/).
   * Used random forest models to predict depression with 87% test accuracy based on lifestyle patterns and cognitive data from over 30,000 Canadians.
+  * Predicted concussion status with over 95% test accuracy based on demographic information, clinical history, and cognitive evaluations from hundreds of patients with a decision tree and used permutation techniques to characterize concussion-related behavioural impairments many months after a traumatic brain injury.
   """

 [[experience]]